 There is no hard and fast rule as to writing great content, but it should be made great.
 The basic thing to remember as that the look and feel of the content should be prepared in a way that the user need not have to read every single part of the content to get information.
 Ensure that they get the most important information simply by scanning the page.
-It can be best done by preparing good headlines, bold text, content tables, ordered or bulleted lists, etc. Some content writing tips from Urban SEO Center experts are as below.
+It can be best done by preparing good headlines, bold text, content tables, ordered or bulleted lists, etc.

 - Write informative content for real people, not for search engines crawlers.